mitchelldmiller/quick-mail-wp-plugin/readme.txt

 6. Reply to comment.

 == Changelog ==

+= 3.1.9 =
+* Organized plugin files into multiple directories.
+* Fixed "Login Expired" error when form was requested with POST from another plugin.

 = 3.1.8 =
 * Fixed error that presented user list to administrator when there are less than 3 users on site.